BDC Hamburger Icon

 Ease of Use

-Given that Ooma stands out for ease of use, it’s no surprise the phone system software is straightforward across all devices.
-The redesigned desktop apps for Mac and Windows computers have intuitive interfaces with clear icons and easy-to-read fonts.
+Ooma stands out for ease of use, so it’s no surprise the phone system design is straightforward across all devices.
+The desktop apps for Mac and Windows computers have intuitive interfaces with clear icons and easy-to-read fonts.
 We love that Ooma’s left-side menu collapses and a gear icon provides easier access to user settings.
 Employees can tap on the cog to see and update their profiles or call handling rules.

 Ooma desktop settings